majoremai/balanced-store-picker/README.md

 # Majórem Store Picker™
 ### Build balanced callfiles with confidence and clarity.

----

 ## Why this exists
+> [!NOTE]

-Callfiles shape how teams show up in the market.
+> Callfiles shape how teams show up in the market.
 Yet most callfiles are built from habit: recycled lists, legacy priorities, or whatever feels familiar.
 The result is uneven coverage, skewed insights and missed opportunities.

 The **Majórem Store Picker™** changes that.
 It offers a simple, structured way to create a callfile that genuinely reflects your universe — not guesswork, not convenience, not a spreadsheet stitched together at speed.

 It’s built for teams who want their field decisions to be fairer, smarter and anchored in reality.

----
+##

 ## What it does (in plain English)